-The Chris Weaver Band – ‘Standing In Line’ CD Review [VIDEO]
+Chris Weaver is ‘Star Quality’ – ‘Standing In Line’ CD Review

-Chris Weaver isn’t your typical singer/songwriter.
+Chris Weaver isn't your typical singer/songwriter.
 Weaver has a unique, fresh sound that fringes on country, but has a whole lot of soul, rock and blues infused into each energy-filled song.
-When you take a listen to the Chris Weaver Band’s CD, ‘Standing In Line’, you’ll know what I mean from the very start.
+When you take a listen to Weaver's CD, 'Standing In Line', you'll know what I mean.

 Opening with the title track, 'Standing In Line' makes it clear from the start that the soulful, raspy-voiced Weaver knows what he's doing.
 It's obvious he has talent, and he's not new to the music scene.
 'Tear Me Up' provides more of the same.
 Upbeat, soulful, and fun.